R-Galo/GBP-Info-Scrapper/README.md

 # Google Business Profile Scraper

-A lightweight Chrome extension that extracts key business information from Google Business Profiles (GBPs) on Google Maps.
+A lightweight Chrome extension that extracts key business information (NAP - Name Address Phone) from Google Business Profiles (GBPs) on Google Maps.
 Ideal for marketers, SEOs, and business analysts who need fast access to name, address, phone, categories, and more — all in one click.

 ---